Buying and Selling Vehicles

 Key Takeaways

-5. Negotiate the total price - Not the monthly payment
+5. Negotiate the total price, never the monthly payment

-6. Verify all paperwork - Before money changes hands
+6. Verify every piece of paperwork before money changes hands